SpencerPark/IJava/README.md

 Get the latest version of the kernel but possibly run into some issues with installing.
 This is also the route to take if you wish to contribute to the kernel.

 1. Download the project.
     ```bash
     > git clone https://github.com/SpencerPark/IJava.git
     > cd IJava/
     ```

-2. Build and install the kernel.
+2. Build the kernel.

-    On *nix `./gradlew installKernel`
+   On *nix `./gradlew build`

-    On windows `gradlew installKernel`
+   On windows `gradlew build`

    See all available options for configuring the install path with `gradlew -q help --task installKernel`.
 Pass the `--default`, `--user`, `--sys-prefix`, `--prefix`, `--path`, or `--legacy` options to change the install location.
 Also use the `--param` flag (repeatedly) to set (or add) parameter values with the parameter names (not environment variable) specified in the configuration section below.
 For example `--param classpath:/my/classpath/root` to append to the classpath list.

+3. install the kernel: plz follow *#Install pre-built binary*

 ### Configuring

 Configuring the kernel can be done via environment variables.
-These can be set on the system or inside the `kernel.json`.
+These can be set on the system or inside the `kernel.json` .
 The configuration can be done at install time, which may be repeated as often as desired.
 The parameters are listed with `python3 install.py -h` as well as below in the list of options.
-Configuration done via the installer (or `gradlew installKernel --param ...:...`) should use the names in the _Parameter name_ column.
+Configuration done via the installer ( or `gradlew installKernel --param ...:...`) should use the names in the _Parameter name_ column.

 #### List of options